telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 * Blank Template - This is a blank solution based on the Microsoft template, but with the Telerik components added (NuGet package reference, assets, service, the TelerikRootComponent).

 * CRUD, Form, Chart Template - A small app that showcases the Telerik Grid, Chart and forms validation.
-The grid also uses a basic CUD service which is a common pattern for data updates in a real application.
+The grid also uses a basic CRUD service which is a common pattern for data updates in a real application.

 * Dashboard Template- A basic dashboard layout that uses the TileLayout component for customizable dashboards and showcases several ways individual blocks (tiles) can fetch data.